pflanze/xmlhub-indexer/README.md

     means that the string "-->" cannot be part of an attribute value).

-  - Spaces (really any kind of whitespace, including newlines) are trimmed off values on both ends, and space in the middle is normalized to a single space for each block of whitespace.
+  - Spaces (really any kind of whitespace, including newlines) are trimmed off values on both ends.
+Space in the middle is normalized to a single space for each block of whitespace, except for single-item attributes (`AttributeKind::String`) if the `normalize_whitespace` setting is `false` (which is actually the setting used for all such attributes at the time of this writing).

   - The string "NA" is treated the same as the empty string, both are treated as not available, leading to an error report if the value